tsuru-/tsuru-.github.io/_posts/portfolio/2018-11-01-Humans2Simpson.md

 The aim of the project was in to be able to transform an human face to a simpson version of it.
 Most of the time of the project was spent creating and perfecting the Simpson faces dataset and for the training tuning.

-Google Cloud was entirely used for the time and resource consuming training phase.
+For the training phase I used the Google Cloud Service.